-On July 31, 2013, the Company entered into an equity distribution agreement with Canaccord Genuity Inc. (Canaccord) to sell shares of the Company's common stock having aggregate gross sales proceeds of up to \$20.0 million, from time to time, through an "at-the-market" equity offering program (ATM) under which Canaccord will act as the Company's sales agent.
-The Company will determine, at its sole discretion, the timing and number of shares to be sold under this ATM.
-The Company will pay Canaccord a commission for its services in acting as agent in the sale of common stock equal to 2.0% of the gross sales price per share of all shares sold through it as agent under the equity distribution agreement.
-During the three months ended March 31, 2014, the Company sold 2,506,222 shares under the ATM at a weighted-average selling price of \$2.33 per share for gross proceeds of approximately \$5.8 million before deducting offering expenses.
-As of March 31, 2014, the Company had sold a total of 10,423,977 shares under the ATM at a weighted-average selling price of \$1.61 per share for gross proceeds of approximately \$16.8 million before deducting offering expenses.
+On June 13, 2014, the Company entered into a sales agreement with Cowen and Company, LLC (Cowen) to sell shares of the Company's common stock having aggregate gross sales proceeds of up to \$25.0 million, from time to time, through an ATM under which Cowen will act as the Company's sales agent (the Cowen ATM).
+The Company will determine, at its sole discretion, the timing and number of shares to be sold under the Cowen ATM.
+The Company will pay Cowen a commission for its services in acting as agent in the sale of common stock equal to 3.0% of the gross sales price per share of all shares sold through it as agent under the sales agreement.
+As of September 30, 2014, the Company had not sold any shares under the Cowen ATM.
+Subsequent to September 30, 2014 through November 12, 2014, the Company has sold 218,067 shares under the Cowen ATM at a weighted-average selling price of \$1.27 per share for gross proceeds of approximately \$276,000 before deducting offering expenses.